Cologne Cathedral: Hildebold Cathedral

+Building history of the Gothic cathedral

 Medieval beginning

-In 1164, the Archbishop of Cologne, Rainald of Dassel, acquired the relics of the Three Kings which the Holy Roman Emperor, Frederick Barbarossa, had taken from the Basilica of Sant'Eustorgio, Milan, Italy.
-(Parts of the relics have since been returned to Milan.)
-The relics have great religious significance and drew pilgrims from all over Christendom.
-It was important to church officials that they be properly housed, and thus began a building program in the new style of Gothic architecture, based in particular on the French cathedral of Amiens.

 The foundation stone was laid on Saturday, 15 August 1248, by Archbishop Konrad von Hochstaden.
 The eastern arm was completed under the direction of Master Gerhard, was consecrated in 1322 and sealed off by a temporary wall so it could be used as the work continued.
 Eighty-four misericords in the choir date from this building phase.

-In the mid-14th century work on the west front commenced under Master Michael.
 This work ceased in 1473, leaving the south tower complete to the belfry level and crowned with a huge crane that remained in place as a landmark of the Cologne skyline for 400 years.
 Some work proceeded intermittently on the structure of the nave between the west front and the eastern arm, but during the 16th century this also stopped.

 19th-century completion

 With the 19th-century Romantic enthusiasm for the Middle Ages, and spurred by the discovery of the original plan for the façade, the Protestant Prussian Court working with the church, committed to complete the cathedral.
 It was achieved by civic effort; the Central-Dombauverein, founded in 1842, raised two-thirds of the enormous costs, while the Prussian state supplied the remaining third.
 The state saw this as a way to improve its relations with the large number of Catholic subjects it had gained in 1815, but especially after 1871, it was regarded as a project to symbolize German nationhood.

-Work resumed in 1842 to the original design of the surviving medieval plans and drawings, but using more modern construction techniques, including iron roof girders.
-The nave was completed and the towers were added.
+Construction resumed in 1842 to the original design of the surviving medieval plans and drawings, but using more modern construction techniques, including iron roof girders.
+Ernst Friedrich Zwirner led the cathedral's construction until his death in 1861, and designed several parts including a chapel dedicated to St Mary and the crossing tower.
+The nave was completed and all three towers were added.
 The bells were installed in the 1870s.
 The largest bell is St. Petersglocke.

-The completion of Germany's largest cathedral was celebrated as a national event on 14 August 1880, 632 years after construction had begun.
+The completion of Germany's largest cathedral was celebrated as a national event on 15 October 1880, 632 years after construction had begun.
 The celebration was attended by Emperor Wilhelm I. With a height of 157.38 m, it was the tallest building in the world for four years until the completion of the Washington Monument.